In collaboration with Bridget Clarebrough, Jenny Lee & Monh Ly

 We decided upon Idea 4 as it was the most feasible given the timeframe and our skill set.

-To see our prototyping and iterative design process as we developed our installation, view our report pg 18.
+To see our prototyping and iterative design process as we developed our installation over the 10 weeks, view our report pg 18.

 Designing for an Event